bbredesen/mjson2go/README.md

 # mjson2go

-`mjson2go` is a tool that converts JSON to parameterized Go code usable by the MongoDB driver.
+`mjson2go` is a tool that generates parameterized Go code usable by the MongoDB driver from a JSON pipeline source.

 Developing a MongoDB pipeline in Go is awkward, with lots of double braces and nested `bson.D` or `bson.A`s.
 Here is a very simple aggregation pipeline in JSON:

 ```json
 [